-- (46) The value transfer flowing to generic companies in the settlement agreements took different forms, sometimes in various combinations: early entry, 15 a licence and a payment.
-18% (2 of 11) of B.II agreements only enabled entry at the time the patent lapsed and included a payment to the generic company.
-27% (3 of 11) enabled early entry without a licence or a distribution agreement.
-46% (5 of 11) combined early entry with a license to the generic company, and 9% (1 of 11) combined it with a license and a payment. - (47) It should be noted that this report merely summarises the results of the monitoring exercise and no decision has been made or implied on further investigation of any of the settlement agreements reported under this or any other category.
-As mentioned above, if examined, an assessment of the particular facts of each individual case would have to be undertaken, e.g.
+- (46) The value transfer flowing to generic companies in the settlement agreements took different forms, sometimes in various combinations: early entry 14 and a licence.
+None of the B.II agreements included a payment to the generic company.
+Of the 9 B.II agreements, 5 (56%) enabled early entry without a licence or a distribution agreement, 3 (33%) combined early entry with a licence to the generic company, and 1 (11%) only included a licence. - (47) It should be noted that this report merely summarises the results of the monitoring exercise and no decision has been made or implied on further investigation of any of the settlement agreements reported under this or any other category.
+As mentioned above, if examined, an assessment of the particular facts of each individual case would have to be undertaken, e.g. whether a licence granted to the generic company may in fact have pro-competitive effects, depending on the restrictions and conditions within that licence.15